Fear – how to overcome it.

 When does fear become a problem?

 But there is another type of fear – the one that stops life.
 This type of fear is a learned fear.
 It can cripple ideas, crush experiences, stall success and keep you prisoner.
 The saddest part of this is, is that it is often self-inflicted.
 The fear is most of the time accompanied by anxiety.
-Anxiety, on the other hand, is born from less tangible concerns: it can feel like fear but without a clear cause.
+On the other hand, stress is born from less tangible concerns: it can feel like fear but without a clear cause.
 A person has a premonition of doom or a constant dread of failure.
 It is the thing that keeps you awake at night, that steals your appetite, that causes the knot in your stomach and robs you of your lust for life.

 How to cope with fear?